carrbs/jobcoin-boilerplate/golang/README.md

 This project is a working implementation of a Jobcoin mixer.
 It is not complete, does not include tests and does not exemplify what the final best version is.
 But, it works pretty well, covers the base cases, and I had a bunch of fun making it!

 - I have left some "`TODO:...`" comments in the code intentionally to point out areas that I would revisit given more time.
-- aThe remainder of the document outlines what I have added to the boilerplate in order to meet the minimum requirements.
+- The remainder of the document outlines what I have added to the boilerplate in order to meet the minimum requirements.
-- There is a breif section on usage, with instructions for how you can run this program locally, (on a mac).
+- There is a brief section on usage, with instructions for how you can run this program locally, (on a mac).
 - Finally a brief discussion on what I'd change given more time.

 ## Poller